symoon9/cv/index.md

 ## About Me

-I am a senior undergraduate student at Seoul National University, studying **Computer Science & Engineering**, as well as **Cognitive Neural Computation** (a major desigend by myself).
+I am a senior undergraduate student at Seoul National University, studying **Computer Science & Engineering**, as well as **Cognitive Neural Computation** (a major designed on my own).
 My ultimate goal is to study neural mechanisms in the brain using computational tools, and eventually, simulate the whole brain in silico.

 ## Research Interests